Hari-N-2005/Tasks/README.md

 # Tasks Overview

-This repository contains three deliverables completed as part of the assignment.
+This repository contains three deliverables for Python completed as part of the internship tasks.
 Use this README to navigate to each task and understand what it includes.

 ## Task 1 — Enhance website UI
 Path: `Task 1 - Enhance website UI/`